SparshA6/cryptonite_taskphase_sparsh/Module 2 Pondering Paths.md

 ## Important note:
 expansion of `~` is an absolute path, and only the leading `~` is expanded.
 This means, for example, that `~/~` will be expanded to `/home/hacker/~` rather than `/home/hacker/home/hacker`.
 ## Challenge 8: Home sweet home
-In this challenge, we have to give the absolute path as argument when executing `/challenge/run`, the file path should point to the home directory and should not be more than 3 characters. so for pointing to home directory we can use `~`.
-In home directory we have to copy the content to a file, lets say `a`, So the absolute path would be `~/a`.
+In this challenge, we have to give the absolute path as argument when executing `/challenge/run`, the file path should point to the home directory and should not be more than 3 characters.<br>
+So for pointing to home directory we can use `~` which would expand as `/home/hacker`.<br>
+Now in home directory we have to copy the content to a file, lets say `a`, So the absolute path would be `~/a`.
 ```
 hacker@paths~home-sweet-home:~$  /challenge/run ~/a
 Writing the file to /home/hacker/a!